 This little pocket is an inlet from the ocean.
 The water levels don’t move much and the surface is hard enough to drive the van through to find a nice bit of space away on your own.
 Our children loved paddling in the shallow crystal clear waters.

 This site is located 22 kilometres South of Denham.
 There are no bins, no toilets, nothing.
-The ranger also didn’t come around and it ended up being a free camp for the night, as we also rang to book after 4.00pm when the office had closed.
-But it was lovely to chill by the waters edge and have some space to ourselves.
+The ranger also didn’t come around and it ended up being a free camp for the night.
+We rang to book after 4.00pm but the office had closed.
+It was lovely to chill by the waters edge and have some space to ourselves.

 14 Mile Beach Warroora Station- Lyndon

 14 mile beach is a lovely beach campgrounds with great fishing and snorkelling.
 Pelican Point is the place to snorkel, we seen turtles and loads of fish as the water is quiet shallow here.
-We don’t have an off road caravan and weren’t able to do the great beach camping as many desire
+We don’t have an off road caravan and weren’t able to do the great beach camping as many desire.
+If you do are able to get your van on the beach, then you will greeted with sand as white as snow and water as blue and as clear as the skies (on a good day).

 This campsite offers non drinking water which is great for having a shower or washing your dishes, on/off Telstra reception- yes the reception is very sketchy but with a CEL-FI booster you will have 4g in seconds.

-The location is 15km South of Coral Bay.
+The location is 15km South of Coral Bay and the road in is very corrugated.
+Your best bet is to let your tyres down and cruise in nice and slowly.
 This location is very popular and there are lots of options to camp.
-You have choices of beach camping, station stays or on top of the dunes which is where we were overlooking the ocean.
+You have choices of beach camping, station stay or on top of the dunes which is where we were overlooking the ocean.

 North Kurrajong Campground- Exmouth

 Entering the Cape Range along the Ningaloo Reef is always a beautiful location.
-We spent four days here and would highly recommend, the snorkelling along the reef is amazing and those Exmouth sunsets are just divine.
+We spent four days here and would highly recommend choosing one of the many campgrounds along the coastline.
+The snorkelling along the reef is amazing and those Exmouth sunsets are just divine.

-This place must be booked in advance as it is very popular as for all of the campgrounds along the Ningaloo Reef.
-This campsite offers bins, toilets and tables.
+This place must be booked in advance as it is an extremely sought after campground, as with all campgrounds along the Ningaloo Reef.
+The North Kurrajong Campground offers bins, tables and long drop toilets.

-We explored lots of Exmouth and truly loved this town that it would be our go-to place to settle if we ever wanted to plant some roots.
+We explored lots of Exmouth and truly loved the town, Exmouth would be our go-to place to settle if we ever wanted to plant some roots.

-So now you know our top ten campsites here in Western Australia.
-There are plenty more, so keep your eye out on our next blog about the top 30 campsites here in Western Australia.
+So now you know our top ten low cost campsites part one here in Western Australia.
+Check out our part 2 here with our next our list of must see campgrounds in Western Australia.

 Our goal is to keep you on the road for longer and within budget so you can spend your money on great tours and better experiences with your family troopers.